Mardi Gras Indians: Cultural appropriation

 West Indian parades influenced carnivals in New Orleans.

 Most scholars agree that Mardi Gras Indian traditions subvert the racial stereotypes used by white New Orleanians during the 18th, 19th and 20th centuries.
 At the time, white revelers often used caricatures of Native Americans and Black people.
-Early descriptions of Black revelers indicate that free and enslaved Black people caricatured these European traditions in turn, but also drew on African, Caribbean and Indigenous traditions.
+Early descriptions of Black revelers indicate that free and enslaved Black people caricatured these European traditions in turn, like other celebratory reflections found in African, Caribbean and Indigenous traditions.

 Indigenous motifs continue to appear in the suits and regalia of Mardi Gras Indians and some krewes are named after Native American groups, although most of the costumes and music derive from Caribbean traditions with older West and Central African roots.
 Some scholars and campaigners have therefore suggested that the use of these Native American motifs is a form of cultural appropriation.
-Scholars have also debated whether the use of "war paint" and feathered headdresses is based on negative stereotypes of Indigenous people or Afro-Caribbean traditions brought by Haitian and Dominican slaves.
+Scholars have also debated whether the use of "war paint" and feathered headdresses is based on negative stereotypes of Indigenous peoples.

 The campaigner Adrienne Keene (Cherokee Nation) says she is unsure if the Mardi Gras Indian tradition is cultural appropriation, but that it makes many Native Americans uncomfortable.
 She suggests that because "The history of Mardi Gras Indians comes out of a history of shared oppression and marginality between the Black and Native residents", the tradition may have evolved "outside of the realm of cultural appropriation into a distinct culture and community".

 New Orleans filmmaker Jonathan Isaac Jackson says the Mardi Gras Indians have their own unique tradition, which emerged from syncretism of West African and Native American traditions, but suggests that white people and outsiders have begun using Mardi Gras Indian practices without these traditional connections to the culture.
 He says:

 People are moving away from New Orleans, and people are moving into New Orleans that aren't affiliated with the culture.
 One of the big things I was looking at and thinking about is the idea that, at some point, we would see white tribes.
 I was trying to figure out how to document or tell a story where it's understood how connected to our ancestors this tradition truly is.
 It's a way of saying, 'We don't want you to not dress up as a Mardi Gras Indian because you're not Black.
 We want you to respect the fact that you shouldn't want to dress up as a Mardi Gras Indian because it's associated with Black culture and its roots go back all the way back to Africa.'

 Mardi Gras Indians have worked with lawyers to copyright their creations and prevent people from profiting off their designs.